databendlabs/databend/docs/doc/01-deploy/02-cos.md

 ---
-title: Deploy Databend With AWS S3
+title: Deploy Databend With Tencent Cloud COS
-sidebar_label: With AWS S3
+sidebar_label: With Tencent COS
 description:
-  How to deploy Databend with AWS S3
+  How to deploy Databend with Tencent Cloud(腾讯云) COS
 ---

 :::tip